copperwater/xNetHack/doc/xnh-changelog-7.0.md

   a spellcasting penalty for wearing it.
 When invoked, it either summons a stinking cloud, identical to a scroll of the same beatitude, or you can gaze into it for the same effect as a crystal ball.
+- Monsters can throw potions of oil as an offensive item.
+Typically they light them so that they explode on contact, but a confused monster may forget to do this.
+- If you are hit by an unlit potion of oil, you get covered in oil and your fingers become slippery.

 ### Interface changes